BallAerospace/COSMOS/_docs/index.md

     are not yet released.</p>
 </div>

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an issue]({{ site.repository }}/issues/new) and we’ll see about including it in this guide.
+If you come across anything along the way that we haven't covered, or if you know of a tip you think others would find handy, please [file an issue]({{ site.repository }}/issues/new) and we'll see about including it in this guide.